awsdocs/aws-powershell-user-guide/doc_source/shared-credentials-in-aws-powershell.md

 Amazon.Runtime.BasicAWSCredentials arn:aws:iam::123456789012:role/role-i-want-to-assume aws-dotnet-sdk-session-636238288466144357 Amazon.Runtime.AssumeRoleAWSCredentialsOptions
 ```

 To use this role profile with the Tools for Windows PowerShell service cmdlets, add the `-ProfileName` common parameter to the command to reference the role profile\.
 The following example uses the role profile defined in the previous example to access the [Get\-S3Bucket](https://docs.aws.amazon.com/powershell/latest/reference/items/Get-S3Bucket.html) cmdlet\.
-Tools for PowerShell looks up the credentials in `my_source_profile`, uses those credentials to call `AssumeRole` on behalf of the user, and then uses those temporary role credentials to call `Get-S3Bucket`\.
+AWS Tools for PowerShell looks up the credentials in `my_source_profile`, uses those credentials to call `AssumeRole` on behalf of the user, and then uses those temporary role credentials to call `Get-S3Bucket`\.

 ```
 PS > Get-S3Bucket -ProfileName my_role_profile